 To pass boolean values, use 0 to indicate false and 1 to indicate true.
 Do not pass the strings "true" or "false".

 Dates & Datetimes

 Dates must be in YYYY-MM-DD format.
 Datetimes must be in YYYY-MM-DD hh:mm:ss format.

-Array parameters are passed to the API with a format used by PHP and other common web scripting languages, utilizing a "" notation after each instance of the parameter name to indicate that it should be parsed as an array.
+Array parameters are passed to the API with a format used by PHP and other common web scripting languages, using a "" notation after each instance of the parameter name to indicate that it should be parsed as an array.

 For example, passing an array of integers (1, 2, 5) for a parameter named "foo" would be achieved by including the following in the API call:

-* NOTE: Arrays of type "mixed" do not enforce the data type of the array values.
+Note: Arrays of type "mixed" do not enforce the data type of the array values.
 This indicates that the parameter can accept strings or numbers.

 A Structured Object parameter type is used to provide multiple key/value pairs.
 The structure is identical to that of the "Data Object" type parameter except it is not bound to a Model.